arnaudleclerc/azure-function-webdriver/ReadMe.md

-# Automatisation of selenium test suite with Azure Functions
+# Automation of selenium test suite with Azure Functions

 This is still a WIP